viollef/WebAPI-Contact-Challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Basic web API with two CRUD endpoint, contactsapi/contact and contactsapi/skill
+Contacts-API is a basic web API with two CRUD endpoint, contactsapi/contact and contactsapi/skill.
+The api support user authentication.
+The solution also contain an identity server and a small web application to easily test the api, both was quickly designed only for testing purpose

 ### Built With
 [ASP.NET Core 5.0](https://docs.microsoft.com/fr-fr/dotnet/core/dotnet-five)